hobediente/Liquor_Sales_Supervised_Learning_Project/README.md

 # Liquor Sales Supervised Learning Project

-Identify trends in Luxco Inc's liquor sales for Iowa.
+Identify trends in, and predict sales for, Luxco Inc's Iowa liquor sales.

 How well a liquor distributor prevents stockouts, optimizes distribution, and effectively advertizes can make or break thier success.
-The purpose of this project is to identify trends for Luxco Inc's liquor sales in Iowa that are critical to operating optimally.
+The purpose of this project is to identify trends for Luxco Inc's liquor sales in Iowa that are critical to operating optimally, and use past data to predict future sales.

 <img src="https://github.com/hobediente/Liquor_Sales_Supervised_Learning_Project/blob/master/LuxcoLogo-ad-1020x372.png" width="500" height="200"></img>